jimsalterjrs/sanoid/README.md

 	The given regular expression will be matched against all datasets which would be synced by this run and excludes them.
 This argument can be specified multiple times.

++ --exclude-snaps=REGEX

+	Exclude specific snapshots that match the given regular expression.
+Can be specified multiple times.
+If a snapshot matches both the exclude-snaps and include-snaps patterns, then it will be excluded.

++ --include-snaps=REGEX

+	Only include snapshots that match the given regular expression.
+Can be specified multiple times.
+If a snapshot matches both the exclude-snaps and include-snaps patterns, then it will be excluded.

 + --no-resume

 	This argument tells syncoid to not use resumeable zfs send/receive streams.